suho/BluffXcodes/README.md

 # BluffXcodes

-A command line tool to help developers work with multiple Xcode versions by creating symbolic links that "bluff" the system about which Xcode version is being used.
+A command line tool to help developers work with multiple Xcode versions by tmporarily modifying the bundle version of Xcode that "bluff" the system about which Xcode version is being used.
 This is particularly useful when you need to use an older Xcode version while maintaining compatibility with newer macOS requirements.

 ## Prerequisites